Royal Observatory, Greenwich: Greenwich Meridian

 This old astronomical prime meridian has been replaced by a more precise prime meridian.
 When Greenwich was an active observatory, geographical coordinates were referred to a local oblate spheroid called a datum known as a geoid, whose surface closely matched local mean sea level.
 Several datums were in use around the world, all using different spheroids, because mean sea level undulates by as much as 100 metres worldwide.
 Modern geodetic reference systems, such as the World Geodetic System and the International Terrestrial Reference Frame, use a single oblate spheroid, fixed to the Earth's gravitational centre.
 The shift from several local spheroids to one worldwide spheroid caused all geographical coordinates to shift by many metres, sometimes as much as several hundred metres.
-The Prime Meridian of these modern reference systems, called IERS (International Earth Rotation and Reference Systems Service) Reference Meridian (shortly called IRM), is 102.5 metres east of the Greenwich astronomical meridian represented by the stainless steel strip, which is now 5.31 arcseconds west.
+The Prime Meridian of these modern reference systems is the IERS Reference Meridian, in full the International Earth Rotation and Reference Systems Service Reference Meridian (in short called the IRM), which is 102.5 metres east of the Airy Greenwich astronomical meridian represented by the stainless steel strip, which is now 5.31 arcseconds west.
 The modern location of the Airy Transit is 51°28′40.1″N 0°0′5.3″W as the IRM is at 0 degree in longitude nowadays.

 International time from the end of the 19th century until UT1 was based on Simon Newcomb's equations, giving a mean sun about 0.18 seconds behind UT1 (the equivalent of 2.7 arcseconds) as of 2013; it coincided in 2013 with a meridian halfway between Airy's circle and the IERS origin: 51°28′40.1247″N 0°0′2.61″W.

 Greenwich Mean Time

-Greenwich Mean Time (GMT) was until 1954 based on celestial observations made at Greenwich, and later on observations made at other observatories.
-GMT was formally renamed as Universal Time in 1935, but is still commonly referred to as GMT, though they are not identical.
-It is now calculated from observations of extra-galactic radio sources.

-The observatory is noted as the home of the prime meridian and Greenwich mean time.